risawitama/verbose-potato/README.md

-## What is the least spoken language in the world?
-## Sign Language
+## I considered building the patio by myself.
+But I didn't have the stones.